22 Examples of Customer Retention Strategies That Actually Work

 It solidifies these relationships with rapid response times and strict service-level agreements (SLAs).
 They get back to their clients quickly, and their employees have been bought in on this by tying these KPIs to how much they earn.

-R&G focuses heavily on asking the right questions in order to gain insights it can execute on.
+R&G’s strategy is especially effective because they focus heavily on asking the right questions in order to gain insights they can execute on.
 This information is used to make better business decisions and retain customers.

 Most importantly, these discussions identify the challenges of R&G's audience.
 This can help inform both the overall marketing and retention strategy.